Adelapt98/instagram-upload-image/README.md

 It implemented by python selenium, igbot, and Postgres.

 ## Usage
-* Execute tables.sql file in Postgres
+* Execute table.sql file in Postgres
 * Insert the page username (that you want to copy their posts) into the page table.
 * Enter your username and password in the main.py file.